tyy130/td-audio/GITHUB_ACTIONS_SETUP.md

 - The workflow runs automatically when you push to `main`.
 - To test manually, trigger a push to `main` or use the GitHub UI in the ``Actions`` tab to run the workflow.

+## Secrets & server-side config

+- **Do not commit** `api/config.php` to the repository; the workflow intentionally excludes this file.
+Instead keep credentials on the server-side only.
+- Create a server-side `api/config.php` based on `api/config.example.php` and update credentials on the host.
+- If credentials were checked into the repository previously, rotate database credentials in Hostinger hPanel immediately.

 ## Post-setup checks
 - Verify the site is listening by visiting `PLAYBACK_SITE_URL` in a browser.
 - Verify the `api/health` endpoint is responding with `200`.